Liability orders and child maintenance arrears

 Dealing with liability orders

-You’re issued with a court summons detailing:
+You’re issued with a court summons telling you:

 - The amount of council tax or child maintenance you owe